 Press the shutter button halfway down to focus.

-Press the shutter button all the way down to shoot.
+Press the shutter button down to shoot.

 This works in conjunction with the Focus Magnifier found on this page too You might remember that you can select the area to magnify there when using manual focus (MF).
 MF assist will need to be turned on if you want to use this feature.